eliotayache-nv/GAMMA/README.md

 mkdir -p results/Last
 ```

-Use mpirun to launch computation.
+Use mpirun to launch computation on `N_nodes` nodes.
+The code automatically uses all cores availables.

 ```bash
 mpirun -n N_nodes ./bin/GAMMA -w  # to overwrite files in results/Last